samuel-esp/kafka-streams-example/README.md

 # Kafka Streams Example Application

-This project is a microservices application which implements a communication based on kafka streams.
+This project is a microservices application which implements a communication based on Kafka Streams and Spring Cloud Stream.
 There are 3 microservices inside the project: Input Microservice, Processor Microservice and Output Microservice.
 The Input Microservice sends a stream through the ```"students-topic"```, the Processor Microservice filter the stream received as an input from the "students-topic" and send the result to the Output Microservices using the ```"older-students-topic"```

 ## Spring Boot Application Properties :leaves: